 A CASA program must adopt and adhere to a written plan for program governance and evaluation that includes the following as applicable:

 (1)Articles of incorporation, bylaws, and a board of directors.
 Any CASA program that functions under the auspices of a public agency or private entity must specify in its plan a clear administrative relationship with the parent organization and clearly delineated delegations of authority and accountability.
 No CASA program may function under the auspices of a probation department or department of social services.
 CASA programs may receive funds from probation departments, local child welfare agencies, and the California Department of Social Services if:

 (A)The CASA program and the contributing agency develop a memorandum of understanding (MOU) or contract stating that the funds will be used only for general operating expenses as determined by the receiving CASA program, and the contributing agency will not oversee or monitor the funds;

 (B)A procedure resolving any conflict between the CASA program and contributing agency is implemented so that conflict between the two agencies does not affect funding or the CASA program's ability to retain an independent evaluation separate from that of the contributing agency's; and

-(C)Any MOU or contract between a CASA program and the contributing agency is submitted to and approved by AOC staff.
+(C)Any MOU or contract between a CASA program and the contributing agency is submitted to and approved by Judicial Council staff.

 (2)A clear statement of the purpose or mission of the CASA program and express goals and objectives to further that purpose.
 Where the CASA program is not an independent nonprofit organization, but instead functions under the auspices of a public agency or a private entity, an active advisory council must be established.
 The advisory council for CASA programs functioning under the auspices of a public agency or a private entity will not function as the governing body of the CASA program.
 The board of directors for the private entity or the public agency management will function as the governing body for the CASA program, with guidance from the advisory council.